FuryanRasta/peyote/x/peyote/spec/03_messages.md

 Once the sell order is fulfilled, the number of tokens to be sold are burned on the fly and the address gets reserve tokens in return, minus the transaction and exit fees specified by the bond.
 The actual number of reserve tokens given to the address in return is determined from the bond function, but is also influenced by any other buys and sells in the same orders batch, as a means to prevent front-running.
 A sell order cannot be cancelled.

-In general, but especially in the case of swapper function bonds, buying tokens from a bond can be seen as adding liquidity for that bond.
+In general, but especially in the case of swapper function peyote, buying tokens from a bond can be seen as adding liquidity for that bond.
 To add liquidity to a swapper function, the current exchange rate is used to determine how much of each reserve token makes up the price.
 Otherwise, the price is an equal number of each of the reserve tokens according to the function type.

 | **Field** | **Type**         | **Description** |
 |:----------|:-----------------|:----------------|